 but you can’t take the country out of the girl!”

-I spent most of my early life living in a small country town… and although I now live thousands of miles away (in a very small town) I still miss some of those country comfort foods.
+I spent most of my life living in a small country town… and although I now live thousands of miles away (on an island in a very small town) I still miss some of those country comfort foods.
 And you don’t get much more country than good ‘ol Beans & Cornbread!

 - 1 Cup Organic Corn Flour or Organic Corn Meal (I prefer the smoother texture of Corn Flour – and always use organic to stay away from bad GMO’s)